 {apiRoot}/capif-security/v1/securities/{securityId}/token

 where {securityId} is the API invoker identifier and represents the "Individual trusted API invoker" resource created during obtain security method, as described in clause 5.6.2.2.
-The body of the HTTP POST request shall indicate that the required OAuth2 grant must be of type "client_credentials".
-The "scope" parameter (if present) shall include a list of AEF identifiers and its associated API names the API invoker is trying to access (i.e., the API invoker expected scope).
+The body of the HTTP POST request shall indicate that the required OAuth2 grant must be of type "client_credentials" or "authorization_code".
+The grant type shall be set as " authorization_code " when API invoker uses authorization code flow.
+The grant type shall be set as "client_credentials" when API invoker uses client credentials flow.The "scope" parameter (if present) shall include a list of AEF identifiers and its associated API names the API invoker is trying to access (i.e., the API invoker expected scope).
+If the request is sent for accessing resource of a specific resource ower via authorization code flow, the request shall include the authorization code.

 The API invoker may use HTTP Basic authentication towards this endpoint, using the API invoker identifier as "username" and the onboarding secret as "password".
 Such username and password may be included in the header or body of the HTTP POST request.